gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

 .. admonition:: Tasks

     1. From the code above, list the 8 lines that do the actual drawing.
-    2. From the 8 lines, list the simplest amount of code that is repeated.
+    2. From the 8 lines, list the simplest amount of code that is repeated to form a rectangle.

     .. dropdown::
             :icon: codescan